 Dada is a Cayman Islands holding company with 50% equity ownership in the VIE.
-We conduct our operations in China through (i) our PRC subsidiaries and (ii) the VIE, with which we have maintained contractual arrangements.
-Holdings of our ADSs thus are not holding all equity interest in the VIE in China through holding equity interest in a Cayman Islands holding company.
+We conduct our operations in the Chinese mainland through (i) our PRC subsidiaries and (ii) the VIE, with which we have maintained contractual arrangements.
+Holdings of our ADSs thus are not holding all equity interest in the VIE in the Chinese mainland through holding equity interest in a Cayman Islands holding company.
 If the PRC government finds that the agreements that establish the structure for operating certain of our businesses do not comply with PRC laws and regulations, or if these regulations or their interpretations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations.
 Our holding company, our PRC subsidiaries, the VIE, and investors of our company face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with the VIE and, consequently, significantly affect the financial performance of the VIE and our company as a whole.
 The PRC regulatory authorities could disallow the VIE structure, which would likely result in a material adverse change in our operations, and our ordinary shares or our ADSs may decline significantly in value.

-PRC government's authority in regulating our operations and its oversight and control over offerings conducted overseas by, and foreign investment in, China-based issuers could significantly limit or completely hinder our ability to offer or continue to offer securities to investors.
+PRC government's certain authority in regulating our operations and its oversight over offerings conducted overseas by, and foreign investment in, China-based issuers could significantly limit or completely hinder our ability to offer or continue to offer securities to investors.
 Implementation of industry-wide regulations in this nature may cause the value of such securities to significantly decline.
 For more details, see "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-The PRC government's significant oversight and discretion over our business operation could result in a material adverse change in our operations and the value of our ADSs."

-Risks and uncertainties arising from the legal system in China, including risks and uncertainties regarding the enforcement of laws and quickly evolving rules and regulations in China, could result in a material adverse change in our operations and the value of our ADSs.
+Risks and uncertainties arising from the legal system in the Chinese mainland, including risks and uncertainties regarding the enforcement of laws and quickly evolving rules and regulations in the Chinese mainland, could result in a material adverse change in our operations and the value of our ADSs.
 For more details, see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-Uncertainties with respect to the PRC legal system could adversely affect us."
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-Uncertainties in the interpretation and enforcement of laws and regulations in the Chinese mainland could in the Chinese mainland limit the legal protections available to you and us."